 Plans to open a new railway station at Aldridge have moved a step closer after a feasibility study confirmed the proposals were viable.

 Budding entrepreneurs in parts of Dudley who are looking to set up a small business can bid for up to £500 funding and get free business advice to get them up and running.

 Dudley Council is set to begin the second phase of work to tackle nitrogen dioxide emissions at two sites in the borough.

-The latest edition of the Black Country LEP newsletter is available now, featuring the most up-to-date information about business initiatives, events and successes in the region.
+The latest edition of the Black Country EIU newsletter is available to read now.